Field Guide: Spring & Summer in Philly

 Philadelphia continues to stretch its borders, and one of the most surprising views comes from an old technical high school turned into a pop-up space in deep South Philly, called Bok Bar.
 Bok opened the school’s terrace to the public in summer 2015 with a makeshift beer garden and rooftop restaurant, with more upgrades still to come.
 Hang on the rooftop Wednesdays through Sundays and bring cash to enjoy summery drinks and Asian-inspired eats.

 Philadelphia is stepping up its public green space game, and Schuylkill is a great example of this.
 An excellent way to take in the sights is to walk, run, skate, or bike the riverfront along the Schuylkill River.
 In the summer, I enjoy admiring families and couples who picnic on the lawn before taking a roundabout walk home in the evening when the lights sparkle along the river.

 For a bonus warm-weather outdoor adventure, I highly recommend taking the 1.2-mile bike ride from the Schuylkill River Trail up north to Kelly Drive.
 Enjoy the scenery, lined with beautiful boat houses, gardens, fountains, and historical mansions.

 Day tripping to city limits

 Serious bikers and joggers travel the breadth of Kelly Drive all the way to the northwest to the neighborhood of Manayunk.
-Here, small-town charm comes in the way of local beer and grub at Manayunk Brewing Company, Victorian storefronts, and even better riverfront views.
-If you want to go further, rent a car and follow the Bucks County Ale Trail stopping at my favorites, Neshaminy Creek, Vault Brewing Company, Triumph Brewery and more.
+Here, small-town charm comes in the way of local beer and grub at Manayunk Brewing Company, Victorian storefronts, and calming riverfront views.
+If you want to go further, rent a car and follow the Bucks County Ale Trail stopping at my favorites, Neshaminy Creek, Vault Brewing Company and Triumph Brewery to name a few.